trexjacket/trexjacket/docs_src/reference/index.rst

 Tableau objects
 -----

-These are the things you can see on the dashboard.
+These are the things you can see on the dashboard (filters, parameters, worksheets, etc.).

 .. automodule:: client_code.model.proxies
    :members: Dashboard, Parameter, Filter, Datasource, Worksheet